mironside/mironside.github.io-nope/_posts/2015-06-08-set-data-structure.md

 That is the whole Bag implementation: one struct and three simple functions.

-One last note, I prefer not to obscure data strucutres behind accessor functions.
+One last note, I prefer not to obscure data structures behind accessor functions.
 In this case, I am not creating Bag_Count, Bag_Get, Bag_Set accessors because they can be accessed directly on the structure itself.

 The Bag
 -------